 Now of course culture, society, education, environment and many other influences also install beliefs/views in you.
 If you grew up in a very competitive environment or culture, you might feel like „I want to win“ all the time and you train hard and take part in competitions to become the best.
 And all the time you are believing it to be your own will, though it never even came from you.
 It was just the way that you learned to see the world.

-On the other side, you might be in an environment, in which taking part in competitions is despised for whatever reason, and not taking part in them earns you more respect from yourself and surrounding.
-Would you then not be just as extrinsically motivated as the competitive-minded?
+Example: You might be in an environment, in which taking part in competitions is despised for whatever reason (probably called "realness"), and not taking part in them earns you more respect from yourself and surrounding.
+If you are subsequently not taking part in them, would you then not be just as extrinsically motivated as the competitive-minded?

 The question of intrinsic or extrinsic in its last consequence really is: if you would deconstruct all the installed stuff, would there be left anything of you?
 Would there wait an „I“ in the end?
 It really goes down to the man-old question of a soul - a self untouched by even material influences.

 The purely materialistic-worldview-minded would maybe in an overconfident feeling of certainty say that there is of course nothing like a soul!
-But also here applies the same question: Is this an intrinsic understanding or is it an „understanding“ that had been installed by these times?
+But also here applies the same question: Is this an intrinsic knowledge or is it an „understanding“ that he picked up from the outside and internalized so much so that he believes that he knows. had been installed by these times?
 An opinion, a belief?
 Did he acquire true knowledge or does he just copy paste, repeat mantras?